-Richmond's Promise to Virginia provides grant-based financial aid equal to full-time tuition, actual room, and the Spider Unlimited meal plan for Virginia residents who:
+Richmond's Promise to Virginia provides a financial aid package equal to full-time tuition, actual room, and standard board (without loans) for Virginia residents who:

-- qualify for admission to Richmond as first-year students - have a total annual parental income of \$60,000 or less - including taxed and untaxed income - including income of parent(s) and partner (if applicable) - for students whose parents are divorced or separated, including the income of the custodial parent, custodial parent's spouse or partner (if applicable), and noncustodial parent - qualify for need-based financial aid based on Richmond's need analysis formula - are U.S. citizens or U.S. permanent residents - are domiciliary residents of Virginia.
+- qualified for admission to Richmond as first-year students; - have a total annual parental income of \$60,000 or less; - including taxable and untaxed income - including income of parent(s) and partner (if applicable) - for students whose parents are divorced or separated, including the income of the custodial parent, custodial parent's spouse or partner (if applicable), and noncustodial parent

+- qualify for need-based financial aid based on Richmond's need analysis formula; - are U.S. citizens or U.S. permanent residents; and - are domiciliary residents of Virginia.
 (Both the student and the student's parent must be domiciliary residents of Virginia; for students whose parents are divorced or separated, the custodial parent must be a domiciliary resident of Virginia.)

-This program is available to students who are admitted and enrolled as first-time, first-year students.
-Students who receive an aid package are notified that they qualify for Richmond's Promise to Virginia program in their financial aid offer.
+This program is available to students who are admitted and enrolled as first-time, first-year students for Fall 2014 or later.
+Students who receive an aid package are notified that they qualify for Richmond's Promise to Virginia program in their financial aid award notification.
 To remain eligible for this program in future years, students must continue to meet the eligibility requirements as outlined above.